MicrosoftDocs/PowerShell-Docs/dsc/quickStart.md

 This exercise walks through creating and applying a Desired State Configuration (DSC) configuration from start to finish.
-The example we'll use ensures that a server has the `Web-Server` (IIS) feature enabled, and that the content for a simple "Hello World" website is present in the `intetpub\wwwroot` directory of that server.
+The example we'll use ensures that a server has the `Web-Server` (IIS) feature enabled, and that the content for a simple "Hello World" website is present in the `intepub\wwwroot` directory of that server.

 For an overview of what DSC is and how it works, see [Desired State Configuration Overview for Decision Makers](decisionMaker.md).